Farm Aid 2019

 The Farm Aid App

-Festivalgoers can access the entire Farm Aid experience through the official Farm Aid 2019 mobile app, which will become available in August for iPhone and Android devices.
-Fans will be able to learn details about Farm Aid 2019, from the HOMEGROWN Concessions® menu to the stories of local farmers, as well as make their own personalized schedule of music, workshops and artist briefings for the day.
+Festivalgoers can access the entire Farm Aid experience through the official Farm Aid 2019 mobile app for iPhone and Android.
+Download the app now to learn details about Farm Aid 2019, from the HOMEGROWN Concessions® menu to the stories of local farmers, as well as make your own personalized schedule of music, workshops and artist briefings for the day.

 The HOMEGROWN Village